ypriverol/github-paper/document/manuscript.md

 repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 This forking is the basis of social coding.
-It allows anyone to develop and test novel features into existing code and offers the possibility to contribute (by opening _pull requests_) novel features, improvement to documentation or simple typo corrections (https://twitter.com/rgfitzjohn/status/708309767240982528) back the into the original (upstream) project, thereby improving the original
+It allows anyone to develop and test novel features with existing code and offers the possibility to contribute (by opening _pull requests_) novel features, improvements to documentation or simple typo corrections (https://twitter.com/rgfitzjohn/status/708309767240982528) back the into the original (upstream) project, thereby improving the original